 Manuscripts that are accepted for publication are copyedited and typeset by the journal's production team before publication.
-The journal operates under a continuous publication model, with articles made available online shortly after final approval.
+The journal is published 12 times per year and continuously online as Advance Online Publications.
 All communication regarding accepted manuscripts is with the corresponding author.